jdelkins/pia-tools/README.md

    saved some information in the file `/var/cache/pia/<interface>.json`.
 We will read that file and add to it as part of the next step.

-2. Run `pia-portforward -ifname <interface> -rtorrent http://<rtorrent-ip>:<rtorrent-port>` or `pia-portforward -ifname
+2. If you are running [rtorrent][] or [transmission][] as the server behind the gateway, run, respectively, `pia-portforward -ifname <interface> -rtorrent http://<rtorrent-ip>:<rtorrent-port>` or `pia-portforward -ifname
    <interface> -transmission <transmission-ip>`.
 This will request a forwarding
    port from [PIA][], activate it, and then inform [rtorrent][] or [transmission][], respectively, about the port.

-   - In the case of [rtorrent][], you may have to configure your instance to accept XML-RPC queries on the `/RPC2` endpoint.
+   - In the case of [rtorrent][], you may have to configure your instance to accept XML-RPC queries on the `/RPC2` endpoint. **Note ☞**  Don't include the `/RPC2` URL component in the `-rtorrent` parameter, as this is added automatically.

    - In the case of [transmission][], if your instance is configured with a username and password, provide those with the `-transmission-username` and `-transmission-password` parameters

-   **Note ☞**  Don't include the `/RPC2` URL component in the `-rtorrent` parameter, as this is added automatically.

    If you don't have a bittorrent server running (or just don't want to use the forwarded port for that), then just leave off the `-rtorrent` and `-transmission` options.
-You're on your own to parse `/var/cache/pia/<interface>.json` to obtain the assigned port and do something with it.
+You're on your own to parse `/var/cache/pia/<interface>.json` to obtain the assigned port and do something with it, such as setting up a DNAT firewall rule.

 3. If you are running the VPN endpoint on a firewall, make sure your firewall rules are forwarding or redirecting the port where you want it.
 (You can